Here Is How Many Days In Istanbul Is Enough (With An Itinerary)

 Best Places In Turkey To Visit For Every Kind Of Traveler - Istanbul Bazaar

 The Grand Bazaar is one of the world’s oldest and largest covered markets.
-It has over 4,000 shops where you may buy a wide range of souvenirs.
+It has over 4,000 shops where you can buy a wide range of souvenirs.
 Just be wary of sly vendors who will try to overcharge you for their wares.

 Continue Shopping At Spice Bazaar